 In 2014, he was elected as a fellow of the Memphis Bar Foundation for his devoted and distinguished service to the legal profession in the City of Memphis.
 From 2012-2017, he was selected by Mid-South Super Lawyers magazine to the Rising Stars list in the field of Business/Corporate.
 Mr. Bourland has also been selected for inclusion in The Best Lawyers in America© for 2016-2018.

 In 2016, Mr. Bourland was appointed by Memphis Mayor A C Wharton, and confirmed by the City Council of Memphis, to serve as a commissioner on the Civil Service Commission, a governmental board which conducts hearings to review disciplinary actions by the City of Memphis against its employees.
 In 2017, he was re-appointed by Memphis Mayor Jim Strickland and re-confirmed by the City Council for a three year term.
 He has previously served on the St. Luke’s Day School Advisory Board of Directors, the Alumni Board of Presbyterian Day School and the Board of Directors of For The Kingdom, Inc., a Christian camp in Millington, Tennessee, whose purpose is to serve urban youth of the greater Memphis area.
-He currently serves on the Board of Directors of RedZone Ministries, an evangelical outreach ministry whose goal is the social and spiritual renewal of the Orange Mound community and NHO Management, Inc., a 501(c)(3) organization whose purpose is to empower low-income families toward spiritual and economic stability through the provision of decent, safe and affordable rental property.
+He currently serves on the Board of Directors of RedZone Ministries, an evangelical outreach ministry whose goal is the social and spiritual renewal of the Orange Mound community.
 He is actively involved in his church, Fellowship Memphis, where he has served in various leadership capacities since 2003 and currently serves as an Elder.